 Moving on to another comparison, the benchmarks released by Nvidia also indicate that the Jetson TX2 is faster than Intel’s Xeon Server CPU.
 The comparison was made on the basis of the two boards’ performance using the GoogLeNet deep image recognition network.
 The TX2, using the Jetson SDK, and running under 15W was able to beat the Xeon CPU, which was consuming 200W.
 Nvidia attributes this powerful performance to the combined efficiency of the Pascal GPU and the optimized Jetson SDK.

 What about the new Jetson SDK?

 Nvidia’s Jetson TX2 comes with a new Jetson Development Pack.
 The Jetpack SDK 3.0.
-This sweet bundled kit has all the tools that can be accessed right out of the box to start working with the Jetson embedded platform.
-Some important tools worth mentioning are TensorRT and cuDNN for deep learning applications, NVIDIA CUDA and OpenGL for GPU assisted processing and OpenCV for computer imaging.
-The complete list of available tools can be found here. https://developer.nvidia.com/embedded/jetpack
+This sweet bundle has all the tools that are accessible right out of the box.
+Some valuable tools worth mentioning are TensorRT, and cuDNN for deep learning applications, NVIDIA CUDA and OpenGL for GPU assisted processing and OpenCV for computer imaging.
+The complete list of available tools is listed here. https://developer.nvidia.com/embedded/jetpack

 When and how can I buy it?

 It’s available on Amazon and other major reseller outlets.
 You can use the advertisement below to buy it.

 We get an affiliates fee for every purchase, which we use to buy ourselves candy and write more articles like this one.
 The development kit will cost you $599.
 The TX2 module card will be available for $399, but it won’t be available until Q2.
 The TX1 developer kit is now available for a reduced price of $499.